CadenFinley/CJsShell/docs/getting-started/quick-start.md

 ## Prerequisites

-A standard C/C++ Compiler:

- - GCC
- - clang
+- A C compiler and C++ compiler (for example GCC or clang)

-And CMake 3.25 or newer.
+- CMake 3.25 or newer

-And that is it! cjsh has no external dependencies and was designed like this for pure simplicity.
-To just work where ever.
+- Ninja (the configured CMake presets use the Ninja generator)

+cjsh vendors its line editor dependency (`cjsh-isocline`) in this repository, so you do not need to install a separate shell framework or plugin stack.

 ## Installation